 Online retailers nowadays are blessed with a wide range of domestic and international marketplaces.
 Out of those the biggest e-commerce platform is Amazon with over 310 million active customers.
 With its unified interface as well as services such as Amazon Global Selling and the Fulfillment By Amazon program, Amazon makes it easy to sell internationally.
-While leveraging that reach and boosting your sales sound enticing, truly realising your full potential in these marketplaces calls for some extra effort.
+While leveraging that reach and boosting your sales sounds enticing, truly realising your full potential in these marketplaces calls for some extra effort.
 Here we have a few tips on conquering Amazon in countries that are relatively simple to expand to for most UK sellers.

 Amazon USA – Know your tax

 With great opportunity comes great competition.
 As the biggest Amazon marketplace, Amazon.com is more crowded and competitive than its European counterparts.
 Sellers outside of the US should be aware of the sales tax when fulfilling with FBA, as well as keeping an eye on the changing trade climate and tariffs.
-Such aspects play an essential role in your US expansion and effect your margin greatly.
+Such aspects play an essential role in your US expansion and affect your margin greatly.
 Do your due diligence and keep yourself informed.

 Amazon Germany – Master your returns